 NOTE: The question paper shall consist of three sections (Sec.-A, Sec.-B and Sec.-C).
 Sec.-A shall contain ten objective type questions of one marks each and student shall be required to attempt all questions Sec.-B shall contain ten short answer type question of four marks each and student shall be required to attempt any five question.
-Sec.-C shall contain eight descriptive type questions of ten marks each and students shall be required to attempt any four questions.
-Question shall be uniformly distributed from the entire syllabus.
+Sec.-C shall contain eight descriptive type questions of ten marks each and students shall be required to attempt distributed from the entire syllabus.
 The previous year paper /model paper can be used as a guideline and the following syllabus should be strictly followed while setting the question paper.

-Periodicity & Chemical Bonding: Atomic radii, Ionization potential, Electro negativity, Electro positivity, Electro affinity and their periodicity.
+Periodicity & Chemical Bonding: Atomic radii, Ionization potential, Electro negativity, Electro positivity, Electron affinity and their periodicity.
 Hybridization involving s, p and d orbital, partial ionic character, dipole moment and its applications, hydrogen bond and Vander Waal's forces, elementary treatment of M.O. theory and its application to homo nuclear diatomic molecules of I and II period elements.

 Phase Rule: Gibbs phase rule (without derivation).
-Applications of Phase rule to one component system $(H_2O \text{ and } S)$ and two component system $(KI-H_2O \text{ system})$.
+Applications of Phase rule to one component system (H_2O and S) and two component system (KI- H_2O system).